How To Share Your Brand Message

 4. Train your internal teams

 You’re updating your website, preparing to update your customers, and you also need to update your internal teams.
 A great way to do this is to finalize your corporate pitch deck (including talking points in the slide!), and then have a member of your branding committee (the team that refined and defined your corporate positioning and messaging) give the corporate pitch in a recorded presentation.
 This resource will allow new hires, sales professionals, managers, and others to access the presentation at any time to be reminded of the company story.

 Lastly, use and re-use your corporate message.
 You will see your corporate pitch every day as you prepare marketing materials, send proposals, and create web content – but your customers don’t see your message as often.
 If you’re like most, 9-12 months into a new message, you’ll be looking for a change.
 Resist the desire to make changes and instead trust the niche and specificity your committee decided on earlier and continue to use the same language in your content.
 Reiterating this specific message will help customers begin to associate your brand with the challenges you solve and brand attributes you support.

 Need help building your brand positioning and messaging?
 We suggest starting by building your marketing foundation.
-Read our free ebook, "Smart Marketing for Engineers: Build Your Foundation."
+Read our free ebook, "Smart Messaging for Engineers."